-Case Study 2: Miss Alaka introduces games in English
+Case Study 2: Miss Shyamala introduces games in English

-Miss Alaka was a new teacher who was not very confident in English.
+Miss Shyamala was a new teacher who was not very confident in English.
 She also wanted to improve her classroom management skills.

 I decided to have a daily listening activity in English, but a fun one.
-I introduced the game 'Do What I Say' (see Resource 1).
+I introduced the game 'Do What I Say' [see Resource 2].
 It uses simple commands and requires the students to listen carefully and respond to what I say.
 I started by doing gestures with the words.
 When students became familiar with the commands, I gradually began to just say the words.
+It took time to focus the class, and for me to speak clearly.